U.S. Legal Support is dedicated to the advancement and support of the court reporting industry.

 Learn more about how to become a court reporter here.

 Joining our mentorship program empowers students to hone their skills, build their industry knowledge and develop strategies to navigate their professional growth and development.
 Students are invited to participate in weekly virtual mentor meetings with experienced court reporters, covering a variety of topics including:

 During each mentor meeting, students will have the ability to ask questions, receive feedback and further develop their career goals.
-Each meeting is recorded and available within the Student Corner Unit section of our StenoLife Facebook group.
+Each meeting is recorded and available within the Student Corner Guide section of our StenoLife Facebook group.

 After joining our mentorship program and meeting personal speed goals, we invite students to join our internship program – see below for more details.